sanekSOkOlOv/Console-Messenger/README.md

-# Messenger is my coursework at university.
+# My coursework at university.